arunima-sen/arunima-sen.github.io/content/data/bip.md

 - Dynamics of fragile coupled landscapes
 - Increasing resilience

-The physical component of the program consisted of field visits across the Subcarpathians and Carpathians, where we observed various landslide types, seismic risk factors, and community vulnerabilities in context - these visits complemented the theoretical knowledge from the lectures in real-world examples 😁
+The physical component of the program consisted of field visits across the Subcarpathians and Carpathians, where we observed various landslide types, seismic risk factors, and community vulnerabilities in context - these visits complemented the theoretical knowledge from the lectures in real-world examples!

 ## Physical mobility in Romania
 ### Day 1 (April 7, 2025)